 Becoming a competent caregiver involved a lot of baby steps.
 I learned the basics, sought out more refined information, and eventually I became creative.
 One thing I learned early on was that a solution that worked one day, might not work the next day.

 The physical part of caregiving—feeding, bathing, providing personal care—can be difficult, but it was the grief and emotional despair that I found the most difficult.
 The biggest struggle wasn’t how to coax Jim into a bathtub; it was the heartache of remembering a time when it was “you wash my back and I’ll wash yours.”

-Often it’s the small losses that are hardest to accept.
+Often the small losses are the hardest to accept.
 I expected to grieve big losses, but chided myself mentally for missing the companionable quiet moments.
 One of the things I missed the most was having coffee and conversation with Jim.

 We caregivers learn as we go—learn how to handle behaviors.
 One of the challenges for caregivers is how to handle the baffling behavior brought on by a dying brain.

 A three-step approach can be used to address behavior problems:

 1. Identify and examine the behavior.
 Is the behavior harmful to your loved one or others?
 If the answer is no, consider ignoring it.
 Your two most helpful tools are redirect and distract.
 To avoid behavior problems, think about what happened before the behavior and what happened immediately after.
 Could something have been done differently to avoid the problem?
 For example, if your loved one removed all his clothing, was he too warm?
 Was he wet?
 Was his clothing uncomfortable?
 Become a detective!